GeoscienceAustralia/eo-tides/docs/setup.md

     )
     ```

-    Running `list_models` will print out a useful summary table, with model names listed under "Model", and the expected path to their data within your tide model directory listed under "Expected path".
+    Running `list_models` will print out a useful summary table, with supported tide models listed under **"Model"**, and the expected path to their data within your tide model directory listed under **"Expected path"**.
     Models that are correctly set up and available are marked with a ✅, while unavailable (or incorrectly configured) models are marked with a ❌:

     ```